 Those patients may miss out on important tests, study finds

-Rural Americans suffering from early-onset Alzheimer’s are less likely than city dwellers to be seen by specialists and receive tests that can benefit both them and their families, new research has found.
+Rural Americans suffering from early-onset Alzheimer’s are less likely than city dwellers to be seen by specialists and receive tests that can benefit both them and their families, recent College of Public Health research has found.

 When dementia hits at a young age, receiving timely specialty care can assist early-onset patients and families as they plan for the future and make decisions about work, living arrangements and other matters, said lead author Wendy Yi Xu of Ohio State’s College of Public Health.

-The research is the first to examine these disparities and appears today (Aug.
-5) in JAMA Network Open.
+The research is the first to examine these disparities and appeared in JAMA Network Open.
 The researchers looked at commercial health care claims data from 8,430 patients who were newly diagnosed with early-onset Alzheimer’s or related dementia.

 “Specialty care, including neuropsychological assessments, are pretty critical for people with dementia to get an accurate diagnosis and set a symptom management plan,” Xu said.
 “These are advanced, complex tests that most primary care physicians are not trained to perform.”